ikaharudin7/Pouch-Web-App/README.md

 1. Open the repository on VSCode, and then open up 2 separate terminals

+2. On one of the terminals, run npm install - this will install all necessary packages to run the website

-2. On one terminal, direct to the 'front' folder with 'cd front'
+3. On one terminal, direct to the 'front' folder with 'cd front'

-3. On the other, direct to the 'server' folder with 'cd server'
+4. On the other, direct to the 'server' folder with 'cd server'

-4. Run 'npm start' on both terminals and localhost:3030/ should pop up in a browser.
+5. Run 'npm start' on both terminals and localhost:3030/ should pop up in a browser.